secgroup/ctforge/README.md

 Setup
 -----
 Depending on the desired game mode, requirements and setup may change.
+Instructions below are for a basic install of ctforge in jeopardy mode using the built-in webserver.
+Remember that deploying ctforge in production requires a real webserver like [nginx](http://nginx.org/) paired with [uWSGI](https://github.com/unbit/uwsgi).

 Since CTForge is entirely written in Python, a working Python 3 installation is required.
-Additionally, a webserver like [nginx](http://nginx.org/) and [PostgreSQL](http://www.postgresql.org/) are needed to deploy the infrastructure.
+Additionally, the [PostgreSQL](http://www.postgresql.org/) DBMS os needed.
 Detailed steps for configuring and installing the software on a server are provided below (tested on Ubuntu 16.04, although we use [Gentoo](https://wiki.gentoo.org/wiki/Hardened_Gentoo) on production hosts).

 Install the aforementioned packages

-    $ sudo apt install nginx uwsgi python3-dev postgresql postgresql-contrib postgresql-server-dev-all
+    $ sudo apt install python3-dev postgresql postgresql-contrib postgresql-server-dev-all

-Create an user for running the website instance

-    $ sudo useradd ctforge -m -s /bin/bash

 Add a database user with the permission to create new databases

     $ sudo service postgresql start
     $ sudo -u postgres createuser -d -P ctforge

-Login as the `ctforge` user, download and unpack the CTForge source code
+Download and unpack the CTForge source code

-    $ sudo -u ctforge -i
      $ git clone git@github.com:secgroup/ctforge.git
     $ cd ctforge

 Now prepare the Python virtualenv